xuzhougeng/sgpt-rs/README.md

 - `.log` - Log files
 - Files without extension

-This feature is equivalent to `cat xxx.md | sgpt 'xxx'` but more convenient with direct file path usage.
+This feature is equivalent to `cat xxx.md yyy.md | sgpt 'xxx'` but more convenient with direct file path usage.

+TODO: Currently just passes all content as input to LLM, may implement individual file editing later.

 ## Web Search Features